Skip to Content

 Expert Tips:

-• Sear the beef to lock in moisture and enhance the overall flavor of the birria con consome.
+• Sear the beef.
+Take a few minutes to brown the chuck roast before pressure cooking.
+Searing helps lock in moisture and adds depth to the flavor of the birria con consomé.

 Nutrition